Recycle for Dorset Service Policy

 - allow access to containers for the collection crew from 7am onwards.
 If your property is in Weymouth, Portland, Chickerell or the surrounding area containers need to be put out no later than 6am on the day of collection.

-A regular review of all assisted collection applicants will be carried out by the DWP to ensure that support is still needed.
-Enforcement action will be considered if there is regular and recorded misuse of this system.
+An annual re-application process for assisted collection applicants will be carried out by the DWP to ensure that support is still needed.

 All bins and containers must be presented for collection by 7am on the day of collection, as the DWP is unable to guarantee what time collection crews will arrive to empty them.
 If your property is in Weymouth, Portland, Chickerell or the surrounding area containers need to be put out no later than 6am on the day of collection.

 Where the collection crew is unable to empty a container because it has not been presented correctly (e.g. contains contaminating material), they will leave information indicating why it has not been emptied.
 In this case, the DWP will not return to empty the bin or container prior to the next scheduled collection.
+The householders will need to remove all contamination from the bin or container before the next scheduled collection or it will not be emptied.
 Where a genuine mistake has occurred, additional material may be collected at the next planned collection.

-During very cold weather, the food waste in containers can freeze, and on occasion this means they cannot be emptied.
+During very cold weather, materials can freeze inside containers, and on occasion this means they cannot be emptied.
+This particularly affects organic materials such as food waste.
 In exceptional weather conditions, particularly snow and ice, collections may be suspended.
 The DWP will make best endeavours to return as soon as conditions have improved and access is possible.
-Information about alternative collection arrangements will be kept up to date on www.dorsetforyou.com and local media where possible.
+Information about alternative collection arrangements will be kept up to date on the Dorset for You website and local media where possible.

 There are occasions where collection crews are prevented from accessing bins for collection due to poorly parked vehicles, roadworks, etc. Where this is the case, the DWP will make every effort to return once access becomes available and communicate with householders in affected areas.
 In exceptional circumstances, if a collection vehicle is repeatedly restricted from accessing bins, residents may be requested to take wheeled bins, containers or sacks to an agreed alternative collection point.
 Collection crews will not normally wheel out several containers from roads to an access point for emptying.